JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Introduction

 This repository contains an extendible, comparative benchmark of C and C++ hash map libraries.
+The benchmark tests the speed of inserting keys, replacing keys, looking up existing keys, look up nonexistent keys, deleting existing keys, deleting nonexistent keys, and iteration.

+The following is an example of one outputted graph:

+!!!

-An example of the output can be found [here].
+Complete examples can be found !!![here].

 ## Installing